 2. European registry for human pluripotent stem cell lines

-A contribution for 5 years will be made to ensure the continued registration of human Pluripotent Stem Cell (hPSC) lines in a European registry.

-Expected Impact.
-Proposals should set out a credible pathway to contributing to one or several expected impacts of destination: "Unlocking the full potential of new tools, technologies and digital solutions for a healthy society".
+A contribution for 5 years will be made to ensure the continued registration of human expected impacts of destination: "Unlocking the full potential of new tools, technologies and digital solutions for a healthy society".